nuclearkevin/Strontium/README.md

 ```bash
 ./Application
 ```
-As of right now, this project only builds successfully on Linux (I develope and test on Debian-Ubuntu).
-I aim to eventually support Windows builds using Visual Studios, but thats a goal for the future.
-Linux will be the only supported build for now.
+Currently only Ubuntu builds are supported, although care has been taken to ensure that this project is as platform agnostic as possible.
+Windows builds will be supported in the future as this project matures.

 ## Credits
 A massive thanks goes out to [Yan Chernikov](https://github.com/TheCherno) and his several Youtube series on